idan-at/gnotes/README.md

 gnotes supports the following commands:

-NOTE: For all commands, the default directory is "notes".
+NOTE: For all commands, the default directory is `"notes"`.

 - `gnotes new <name> [--dir <dir>] [-m message]`: Creates a new note file under the specified directory.
 If `-m` is passed, the message will be written to the file.
 Otherwise, the note will be open with your configured terminal editor.
-- `gnotes append <name> <message> [--dir <dir>]`: Appends the message to the given note.
+- `gnotes add <name> <message> [--dir <dir>]`: Appends the message to the given note.
 If the note doesn't already exist, it will be created.
 - `gnotes remove <name> [--dir <dir>]`: Removes a note file.
 - `gnotes rm <name> [--dir <dir>]`: Alias for `gnotes remove`.
 - `gnotes list [--dir <dir>]`: Lists all the notes in the specified directory.